openqasm/openqasm/source/language/openpulse.rst

 pushing the results into some buffer which is then accessed outside the program.

-For example, the ``capture`` instruction could return raw waveform data that is then discriminated using user-defined boxcar and discrimnation ``kernel``s.
+For example, the ``capture`` instruction could return raw waveform data that is then discriminated using user-defined boxcar and discrimination ``kernel``s.

 .. code-block:: javascript